Best 2 / 4 / 6 / 8 Channel Audio Interface & up to 16 Channel

 The 18i20 is the flagship rackmount audio interface of the Scarlett range.
 It packs a lot of connectivity features, having 8 mic preamps, 1 S/PDIF in, 2 ADAT ins, and MIDI I/O.

 It has enough inputs to record a full band on its own.
 Additional inputs can be patched in via ADAT for 18 simultaneous inputs.
-The 20 outputs can route to outboard gear to better monitor mixes in your studio.
+The 20 outputs can route audio to outboard gear to better monitor mixes in your studio.

 Additionally, it includes an integrated talkback microphone.